Who is coaching for?

-Counselling can support almost anyone.
+Everyone!
 Life inevitably brings challenges, and having a space to explore your experiences with someone trained to listen—without judgment—can be deeply restorative.
-Whether you’re facing a specific issue or simply seeking greater clarity and self-understanding, therapy offers a space for growth and change.
+Whether you’re facing a specific issue or simply seeking greater clarity and self-understanding, coaching offers a space for growth and change.

-How do I know if a therapist is right for me?
+How do I know if a coach is right for me?

-In couples therapy, the relationship itself is considered the client.
+In couples coaching, the relationship itself is considered the client.
 This means that my role is to support both partners equally and to work in the best interests of the couple as a unit.
 While each person brings their own history, emotions, and needs into the space, the primary focus is on the dynamics between you and how you relate to one another.
-At times, I may meet with one partner individually, but only when it serves the therapeutic goals of the couple as a whole.
-These sessions are always held within the context of supporting the relationship and are not intended to provide ongoing individual therapy.
+At times, I may meet with one partner individually, but only when it serves the goals of the couple as a whole.

 Will what I say be kept confidential?